Young Researchers In Europe Launch Lobby Group

 “We wanted to stay connected,” says André Mischke, chair of the Young Academy board and a subatomic scientist at the University of Utrecht, in the Netherlands.
 Over the course of 2011, the small group of ERC grant holders began to talk about establishing a pan-European society to support young scholars.
 “We thought that if we act together and not as individuals we can achieve more,” Schäfer says.

-By the fall of 2011, this handful of Young Academy founding members had doubled in size to about a dozen ERC early-career grantees from a variety of countries and nationalities simply through word of mouth and e-mail.
+By the fall of 2011, this handful of Young Academy founding members had doubled in size to about a dozen ERC early-career grantees from various countries and of several nationalities simply through word of mouth and e-mail.
 The larger group then met in Paris in September 2011 to discuss everything from membership criteria to possible lobbying topics.

-In the subsequent year, they have written letters to ERC announcing their intentions and received vocal support from ERC President Helga Nowotny and from policymakers in the European Commission.
+In the subsequent year, they wrote letters to ERC announcing their intentions and received vocal support from ERC President Helga Nowotny and from policymakers in the European Commission.
 “Young researchers actively influencing European science policy is what we need,” said Waldemar Kütt, a deputy for Máire Geoghegan-Quinn, who is the research, innovation, and science commissioner in Brussels.
-“Your voice is important to hear,” he told attendees at the academy launch.
+“Your voice is important to hear,” he told attendees at the academy’s launch.

 The group also sought the collaboration with Academia Europaea, looking for advice on the best way to get organized, Mischke notes.
 The Young Academy has since created a board of directors and a council, as well as established three group domains in physical, biological, and social sciences.